emmastrand/EmmaStrand_Notebook/_posts/2023-03-06-SNP-Calling-with-RNASeq-data.md

     -F CHROM -F POS -GF GT -GF DP 1> "${OUT}.DP.table.log" 2>&1
 ```

+Flags:
+- `GF` / `--genotype-fields` = The name of a genotype field to include in the output table ("DP" and "GT")
+- `F` / `--fields` = The name of a standard VCF field or an INFO field to include in the output table

+GT = genotype
+DP = read depth / Coverage (reads that passed quality metrics)

 From all samples before previous filtering.
 Run the following command:

 `for ((i=3; i<=81; i +=2)); do cut -f $i,$((i+1)) GVCFall.DP.table | awk '$1 != "./." {print $2}' > $i.DP; done`